 About

 Camp El-O-Win is a summer camping program where campers live in cabins, tents, or wooden teepees.
-The camp property includes 58 pine-forested acres with Dinkey Creek running through the grounds.
+The camp includes 58 pine-forested acres with Dinkey Creek running through the property, and it serves girls and groups as one of Dinkey Creek’s summer camping destinations.

 • Ages: 6–17 years old